-There was a change in the discount rate from 4.10% to 2.74% per GASB 75 discount rate selection.
-The repeal of the "Cadillac Tax" was reflected in this valuation by removing the previously planned excise tax.
+There was a change in the discount rate from 2.74% to 2.12% per GASB 75 discount rate selection.
+In addition, medical and prescription drug trend arrays were updated.

 Other Supplementary Information

 Other supplementary information includes financial statements and schedules not required by the Governmental Accounting Standards Board, nor a part of the basic financial statements, but are presented for purposes of additional analysis.